MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 To backup vSphere 6.7 we need the following:

 - TLS 1.2 should be enabled on DPM Server
+  > [!Note]

-  > [!Note] VMWare 6.7 onwards had enabled TLS as communication protocol
+  > VMWare 6.7 onwards had enabled TLS as communication protocol.

 - Set the below registry keys -